 The average age of children in the 2018 AEDC was 5.6 years, consistent with previous years.
 Mean age differed by state and territory, reflecting the different ages at which children start their first year of full-time school.
 The highest mean age was 5.9 years in Tasmania, while the lowest was 5.3 years in Western Australia (AEDC 2019).

-The proportion of children classified as developmentally vulnerable on one or more domain(s) in 2018 was 22%, while the proportion classified as developmentally vulnerable on two or more domains was 11%.
+Based on the most recent data in 2018, the proportion of children classified as developmentally vulnerable on one or more domain(s) was 22%, while the proportion classified as developmentally vulnerable on two or more domains was 11%.
 Developmental vulnerability has remained relatively stable since 2009 (Figure 1).

 The line graph shows a slight decline in the number of children classified as vulnerable on AEDC domains.
 Children classified as vulnerable on one or more domain(s) was highest in 2009 (23.6%) and lowest in 2018 (21.7%).
 Children classified as vulnerable on two or more domains was highest in 2009 (11.8%), decreased in 2012 (10.8%) and remained steady in 2015 (11.1%) and 2018 (11.0%).